BaselOmsha/Project-Code-Msaters/README.md

 > deletePostById function takes the \_id of the post to be deleted as a parameter, and uses it to find and delete the post from the database.

-## Accessibility of the user interface
+### Accessibility of the user interface

 From the accessibility point of view:

-1. I made sure that colour contrast is sufficient.
+1. I made sure that colour contrasts are sufficient.

-2. In the main content I made sure that font is accessible.
+2. In the main content I used accessible font.

-3. Font-sizes were set large enough.
+3. Font-sizes are set large enough.

 4. Made sure that the user interface doesn’t brake when zoomed to 200%.

 5. I used descriptive names in the URL and navigation.

-## Accessibility of the code produced
+## Accessibility of the code

 From the accessibility point of view:

 1. I made sure that the HTML code was semantic

-2. In some of the form elements I added for and id information to associate different elements
+2. In some of the form elements I added "for" and "id" to associate different elements

 ```html
 <article class="addPost">